Presented by the Lancaster Photography Association

 Your primary decision in choosing which class to enter your photos should be based on the main or dominant theme of the photograph.
 Many photographs could qualify for more than one class, but your chance of winning is likely to be better if you choose the correct class.

-The print rules remain the same as last year, and are quite liberal.
+The print rules remain the same as last year, and are really quite liberal.

 Borders are allowed.
 This means that the mount-board may be larger than the print, and/or the border may be part of the print.